vdespa/introduction-to-postman-course/simple-books-api.md

 # Simple Books API #

-This API allows you to order a book.
+This API allows you to reserve a book.

 The API is available at `https://simple-books-api.glitch.me`